osenan/cliqueMSWeb/README.md

 ### Introduction

 CliqueMS Web annotates processed LC/MS data.
 It provides annotation for isotopes, ion-adducts and fragmentation adducts.
+The algorithm consists on first separating the features in clique-Groups.
+Then, for each within each group it find isotope annotation and finally adduct annotation.
 The web application is based on `cliqueMS` package functions.
 As in the package, CliqueMS Web analyses samples individually, however, if you need to annotate a large amount of samples,